 10 Things to Do in Milan at Night

-Discover the most traditional side of Milan.
-When darkness falls, the capital of Lombardy reveals its most romantic side.
+Discover Milan's most traditional side.
+When darkness falls, the capital of Lombardy reveals its most romantic side

 Night view of Milan | ©Riccardo Maria Mantero

-Milan is known as Italy's economic capital, yet it hides corners where time seems to have stood still.
-Its monuments are even more beautiful after sunset, when the frenetic pace of the city slows down.
+Milan is known as Italy’s economic capital, yet it hides corners where time seems to have stood still.
+Its monuments are even more beautiful after sunset, when the city’s frenetic pace slows down.

-Among the things to see and do in Milan, a nighttime stroll is always a good option.
-In this article, we reveal the best places to visit.
+Among the things to see and do in Milan, an evening stroll is always a good option.
+In this article, we reveal the best spots.

 - Milan Crypt of San Sepolcro Tickets